osisoft/Client-Failover-Service/content/administration/perform-a-role-override.md

 # Perform a role override

-Administrators can force a secondary session to be the primary session by performing a role override using the POST method using one of the following rest tools: cURL or Postman.
+Administrators can force a secondary session to be the primary session by performing a role override using the POST method using one of the following REST tools: cURL or Postman.
 The secondary session can be set as primary for a defined amount of time or can be set as the primary indefinitely.

 **Note:** If a heartbeat is not received during a period longer than the Failover Timeout and the session becomes stale, the primary session will remain.